nzewdie12/cloud-notes/02-linux-basics/commands.md

 - 'figlet [word] -> creates ascii art from the word
 - 'apropos [common_word] -> looks through commands with discripts that contain the common_word
   - ' apropos  password -> passwd ...
 - sort -> sorts alphabeticly
+- export [variable decloration] -> create a environmental variable (makes it avalibel to child processes)
 - `clear` → Clears the terminal.